History of the Museum

 The largest museum in Latin America

-Designed in 1967 to be the headquarters of the Education Institute of Paraná, the main building that now houses the MON started to be used to host some state secretaries in the 1970s.
-At the time, it received the name Edifício Presidente Humberto Castelo Branco.
+Although designed in 1967 to be the headquarters of the Institute of Education of Paraná, the main building that now houses the MON began to be used to host some state departments as soon as it opened in the 1970s.

-In 2000, negotiations began to transform the space into an art museum, under the management of then governor Jaime Lerner.
+In 2000, negotiations began to transform the space into an art museum, under the administration of then-governor Jaime Lerner.

-The building underwent adaptations and gained an annex, popularly called “Olho” (Eye, due to its architectural shape), both authored by the renowned Brazilian architect Oscar Niemeyer.
+The building underwent adaptations and gained an annex, popularly called the Eye (due to its architectural shape), both designed by the renowned Brazilian architect Oscar Niemeyer.

-Today, it is considered the largest museum in Latin America, with around 35,000 square meters, with over 17,000 square meters of exhibition spaces.
+Today, it is considered the largest museum in Latin America, with approximately 35 thousand square meters of built area.

 Awards and recognitions